-The other grows to expect it and unfortunately begins to put out a lot less effort in the relationship.
+The other grows to expect it and unfortunately puts out a lot less effort over time.

-Soon, whatever love that they may have had for the other diminishes into selfishness and self-aggrandizement.
+Soon, their love diminishes into selfishness and self-aggrandizement.

 This is where the relationship takes a sharp turn for the worst.

-Hence, if you are trying to figure out what love means, think about what is important and valuable to you.
+When you are figuring out what love means, think about your value.

-In being one as a couple and allowing each other to embrace your equality in the relationship, love becomes what it should be in a relationship.
+In being one as a couple and embracing your equality in the relationship, love genuinely shines.

-The sharing, caring and pairing of two individuals who see each other as equals and are willing to appreciate what the other brings to the relationship each and everyday.
+Realized love is one of sharing and caring between two individuals who see each other as equals and appreciate what the other brings to the relationship each and every day.